Fantastic Things to Do in Sifnos, Greece

 This church is quite old, dating back to the sixteenth century, and it’s a popular place in Sifnos as it is considered a miraculous temple.

-Explore the Village of Vathi
+Explore the Village of Vathy

 things to do in Sifnos

-Also here, there are several small ceramic studios and a few souvenir shops.
+Also, there are several small ceramic studios and a few souvenir shops.

 things to do in Sifnos

-If you don’t have a car to drive from Apollonia (a pleasant 15-minute ride), then you can board a boat from Kamares.
+If you don’t have a car to drive from Apollonia (a pleasant 15-minute ride), you can board a boat from Kamares.

 Visit the Fishing Village of Herronissos